SpaceX cargo ship reaches International Space Station

-CAPE CANAVERAL, Florida (Reuters) - Astronauts plucked a commercial cargo ship from orbit on Wednesday and attached it to the International Space Station, marking the reopening of a U.S. supply line to the orbital outpost following the space shuttles’ retirement last year.
+CAPE CANAVERAL, Fla., Oct 10 (Reuters) - Astronauts aboard the International Space Station plucked a commercial cargo ship from orbit on Wednesday, a key maneuver in the first U.S. supply run to the orbital outpost since the retirement of the cargo-hauling space shuttles last year.

-Astronaut Akihiko Hoshide then used the space station’s 58-foot-long (17.7-meter) robotic arm to grab hold of a grapple fixture on the side of the capsule at 6:56 a.m.
-EDT (1056 GMT) as the spacecraft flew 250 miles above the Pacific Ocean, off the coast of Baja California in northwest Mexico.
+Astronaut Akihiko Hoshide then used the space station’s 58-foot (17.7-meter) long robotic arm to grab hold of a grapple fixture on the side of the capsule at 6:56 a.m.
+EDT (1056 GMT) as the spacecraft flew 250 miles (402 km) above the Pacific Ocean, off the coast of Baja California in northwest Mexico.

 “Looks like we tamed the Dragon,” commander Sunita Williams radioed to Mission Control in Houston.